Jo-Wilfried Tsonga: 2016: Wimbledon and US Open quarterfinals

-At the Monte Carlo Masters, Tsonga made it to the semifinals stage, where he was beaten in straight sets by countryman Gaël Monfils.
+At the Monte Carlo Masters, Tsonga made it to the semifinals stage, where he was beaten in straight sets by Gaël Monfils.
 In that quarterfinals, he beat third seed Roger Federer.
 This was his first top-10 win of the season.
 It was also the sixth time that he has beaten Federer in 17 matches.
 Tsonga was scheduled to play in the Estoril Open, but he withdrew with a knee injury.
 He played in the 2016 Madrid Open, where he was beaten in straight sets by Canadian Milos Raonic.
 He withdrew from the Italian Open with a muscle strain.

 Tsonga, the sixth seed, retired with an adductor muscle injury from his French Open third-round match against Latvia's Ernests Gulbis when he was leading 5–2 in the first set.
 This injury also forced Tsonga to pull out of the 2016 Aegon Championships.
 Tsonga took part in Wimbledon, where he lost in the quarterfinals to the second seed Andy Murray in five sets, after holding three set points in the first set and having a break point at the start of the final set.

 After helping France to a Davis Cup win against the Czech Republic, Tsonga crashed out in the second round of the Rio Olympics.
 This was followed by a surprise round of 16 loss to Steve Johnson in Cincinnati.
 The US Open saw a turn in form for Tsonga, reaching the quarterfinals, following wins against Guido Andreozzi, James Duckworth, Kevin Anderson and Jack Sock.
 Tsonga eventually succumbed to injury and fatigue against Djokovic, having lost the first two sets comfortably.
-The final grand slam of the year preceded a quarterfinal appearance in Shanghai, eventually losing in two tight sets to Bautista Agut, a run to the final in Vienna, falling short against No. 2 Andy Murray, and finally a quarterfinal loss to Milos Raonic at the Paris Masters.
+At Shanghai, he lost in two tight sets in the quarterfinals to Bautista Agut, then he reached the final in Vienna, falling short against No. 2 Andy Murray, and finally had a quarterfinal loss to Milos Raonic at the Paris Masters.
 Tsonga ended the season ranked No. 12.